Avoid Comparing Online Catalogues: Why It's Best to Focus on Your Own E-commerce Store

 You can also consider offering tips for using your product or maintaining it.
 For example, suppose you are selling sofas.
 You can explain how your customers can keep it clean.

-Live chats are helpful for shoppers who have questions while shopping on your store.
+Live chats are helpful for shoppers who have questions while shopping in your store.
 However, a shopper will only have questions when you don’t have a product page that explains everything in detail.

-Live chat is important if you are selling complex technical products or offering online courses and the likes.
+Live chat is important if you are selling complex technical products or offering online courses and the like.